-Merrill grew up at Mirrngatja and Donydji in North East Arnhemland.
+Merrill grew up at Mirrŋatja and Donydji in Yolŋu Land (east Arnhem Land).
 There was no school available for Merrill to attend until he was 16 years old.
 In 2002 a teacher at the school on Elcho Island organised for a group of young homeland men and women to stay with him inorder to gain their car licences.
 During their stay Merrill asked the teacher to help him find a way to develop his mechanical skills.
 Merrill proved his determination to develop his skills by actively participating in all VTE training offered to him.
 But unfortunately VTE training rarely leads to real jobs.
 Merrill was keen to leave his home and attend a secondary school, but this would not have been a positive move.
 The most viable option was for Merrill find a billet and work place where Merrill could develop his skills in a supportive environment.
 After three years of negotiation MAF (Missionary Aviation Fellowship) agreed to take Merrill for ten weeks work experience.
 School fonts agreed to paid a contribution towards the wages for Merrill's supervising engineer.

 Merrill at the controls in Mareeba